Maximilian Kolbe: Controversies

-Kolbe's recognition as a Christian martyr generated some controversy within the Catholic Church.
-While his self-sacrifice at Auschwitz was considered saintly and heroic, he was not killed out of odium fidei (hatred of the faith), but as the result of his act of Christian charity toward another man.
-Pope Paul VI recognized this distinction at Kolbe's beatification, naming him a Confessor and giving him the unofficial title "martyr of charity."
-Pope John Paul II, however, overruled the commission he had established (which agreed with the earlier assessment of heroic charity).
+Kolbe's recognition as a martyr generated some controversy within the Catholic Church.
+While his self-sacrifice at Auschwitz was considered saintly and heroic, he was not killed as a result of odium fidei ("hatred of the faith"), but as the result of his act of charity toward another man.
+Pope Paul VI recognized this distinction at Kolbe's beatification, naming him a confessor and a "martyr of charity".
+John Paul II, however, overruled the commission he had established (which agreed with the earlier assessment of heroic charity).
 John Paul II wanted to make the point that the Nazis' systematic hatred of whole categories of humanity was inherently also a hatred of religious (Christian) faith; he said that Kolbe's death equated to earlier examples of religious martyrdom.

 Accusations of antisemitism

-Kolbe has been accused of antisemitism.
+Kolbe's alleged antisemitism was a source of controversy in the 1980s in the aftermath of his canonization.
 In 1926, in the first issue of the monthly Knight of the Immaculate, Kolbe said he considered Freemasons "as an organized clique of fanatical Jews, who want to destroy the church."
 In a 1924 column, he cited the Protocols of the Elders of Zion as an "important proof" that "the founders of Zionism intended, in fact, the subjugation of the entire world", but that "not even all Jews know this".
-In a calendar that the publishing house of his organization, the Militia of the Immaculate, published in an edition of a million in 1939, Kolbe wrote, "Atheistic Communism seems to rage ever more wildly.
+In a calendar that the publishing house of his organization, the Militia of the Immaculate, published in an edition of a million in 1939, Kolbe wrote, Atheistic Communism seems to rage ever more wildly.
 Its origin can easily be located in that criminal mafia that calls itself Freemasonry, and the hand that is guiding all that toward a clear goal is international Zionism.
-Which should not be taken to mean that even among Jews one cannot find good people."
-Newspapers he published printed articles about topics such as a Zionist plot for world domination.
+Which should not be taken to mean that even among Jews one cannot find good people.
+In his periodicals, Kolbe published articles about topics such as a Zionist plot for world domination.
 Slovenian philosopher Slavoj Žižek criticized Kolbe's activities as "writing and organizing mass propaganda for the Catholic Church, with a clear anti-Semitic and anti-Masonic edge."
-However, a number of writers pointed out that the "Jewish question played a very minor role in Kolbe's thought and work."
-On those grounds allegations of Kolbe's antisemitism have been denounced by Holocaust scholars Daniel L. Schlafly Jr. and Warren Green among others.
-Kolbe's alleged antisemitism was a source of controversy in the 1980s in the aftermath of his canonization.
+In contrast, a writer for online EWTN stated that the "Jewish question played a very minor role in Kolbe's thought and work" and that "only thirty-one out of over 14,000 of his letters reference the Jewish people or Judaism, and most express a missionary zeal and concern for their spiritual welfare".